ollyburren/CHIGP/README.md

 The above command should have created a DATA directory

 #Test run
 Once you have all of the above dependencies and data installed you should be able to take CHIGP for a spin.
-Running CHICGP consists of two steps
+Running CHICGP consists of three steps
   1. Convert p-vals to posterior probabilities using a reference set of genotypes.
+  2. Generate support files for gene score algorithm.
-  2. Integrate CHiC interaction and other functional data to prioritise genes.
+  3. Integrate CHiC interaction and other functional data to prioritise genes.
 For a given GWAS it should only be neccessary to run step 1 only once (unless of course you want to fiddle with parameters).
 You might want to run step 2 multiple times depending on what capture HiC datasets are available to you.

 ## Converting p-vals to posterior probabilities.